lightenna/devops-workstream/README.md

 About
 -----
-This repo contains an example set of [Terraform](https://www.terraform.io/) modules, [Packer](https://www.packer.io/) templates, [Ansible](https://www.ansible.com/) Playbooks, [Chef](https://www.chef.io/chef/) Recipes and [Puppet](https://puppet.com/) manifests that provision and configure a set of machines in AWS.
+This repo contains an example set of [Terraform](https://www.terraform.io/) modules, [Packer](https://www.packer.io/) templates, [Ansible](https://www.ansible.com/) Playbooks, [Chef](https://www.chef.io/chef/) Recipes and [Puppet](https://puppet.com/) manifests that provision and configure a set of machines in various clouds such as AWS and Azure.
 It's designed to help coders get started in DevOps.

 Getting started
 ---------------